-We have actively participated in the Carbon Disclosure Project (CDP), which is a voluntary reporting framework to disclosure companies' environmental information to their stakeholders.
+We have actively participated in the Carbon Disclosure Project (CDP), which is an independent environmental disclosure system for companies to disclose environmental information to stakeholders in a voluntary basis.
 We advocate the transparency of climate information across the industries.

 Decent Work and Economic Growth